1111mp/nvm-desktop/README.md

 `nvm-desktop` is a desktop application to manage multiple active node.js versions.
 With this applications, you can quickly install and use different versions of node.

-Now you can individually select the version of Node you want for your project (macOS only).
+Now you can individually select the version of Node you want for your project.

-This project was inspired by [nvm](https://github.com/nvm-sh/nvm)
+The ability to intelligently identify the correct Node engine is powered by [nvmd-command](https://github.com/1111mp/nvmd-command).
+It’s a single, fast native executable, with no external dependencies, build with Rust.

 ## Table of Contents

 - [Screenshot](#screenshot)
 - [Install](#install)
   - [Download](#download)